utdata/rwdir/docs/03-import.md

 I could've supplied you with the raw data, but it is not hard to find and grab yourself, so let's do that.

 Because I want you to teach you good data project skills, I want you first to make a folder to store your raw data.
 It's good practice to separate your raw data from any other output or data.
-It make it easy for others to find, and can help you avoid overwriting that raw data, which should remain a pristine copy.
+It will make it easy for others to find, and can help you avoid overwriting that raw data, which should remain a pristine copy.

 - In the **Files** pane, use the **New Folder** button to create a folder called `data-raw`.
 (I typically make a `data-out` or similar folder for any files that I create.)
 - In a web browser, go to the [Texas Water Development Board Driller Reports](http://www.twdb.texas.gov/groundwater/data/drillersdb.asp) page and then click on the **Well Reports Search by County and Use** link.
 - In the **County** drop down, choose: Bastrop, Caldwell, Hays, Travis and Williamson counties.
 - In the **Proposed Use** column, choose **Select All*.
 - Click **View Reports**.
-You get 400+ returns.
+You'll get 400+ returns.
 - Look for the floppy disk/arrow icon that is the download button.
 Choose **CSV (comma delimited)**.

 That file should end up in your Downloads folder.
 Use your finder to move this into your project folder in the `data-raw` folder you created.